ujkuo/ujkuo.github.io/content/_index.md

 and a practitioner.
 It would be more than great to be able to provide brands with valuable strategic advice one day.
 I am also interested in understanding if firms act in the way the scholars explain and explain.
+-->

-Besides business research, I am also attracted to Eastern Philosophy, literature, and movies.
+Besides business research, I am also drawn to Eastern Philosophy, literature, and movies.
-I was double-majored (despite being incomplete) in Chinese Literature in my undergraduate and focused on Taoist Philosophy and modern Taiwanese literature.
+During my undergraduate, I pursued a double major in Chinese Literature (despite incomplete) with a focus on Taoist philosophy and modern Taiwanese literature.
 Taoist Philosophy carves and embodies my life vision, and Taiwanese literature and movies consolidate my national identity.

-Outside academia, I take photos and teach high school students how to study and prepare school applications.
+Outside of academia, I engage in photography and mentor high school students in academic preparation and school applications.
-With 8+ year of expertise in photography,
-I am a documentary and sports photographer/photojournalist for several media outlets.
+With 8+ year of expertise in photography, I have been a documentary and sports photographer/photojournalist for several media outlets.
 I have also served as a tutor and a mentor for 40+ high school students and families for 5+ years.

 ##### Position
-- Research Professional at [Chicago Booth](https://www.chicagobooth.edu), Jul.
+- Research Professional to Professor [Rimmy E. Tomy](https://sites.google.com/chicagobooth.edu/rimmyetomy/) at [Chicago Booth](https://www.chicagobooth.edu), Jul.
 2024 - Present.

 ##### Education
 - B.B.A. in [Information Management](https://management.ntu.edu.tw/en/IM),